octo-technology/tezos-academy/src/Chapters/ChapterFunctions/course.md

 At the moment, recursive function are limited to one (possibly tupled) parameter and recursion is limited to tail recursion (i.e the recursive call should be the last expression of the function)

-In PascaLigo recursive functions are defined using the _recursive_ keyword
+In PascaLIGO recursive functions are defined using the _recursive_ keyword

 ```js
 recursive function sum (const n : int; const acc: int) : int is